 Call for Shipboard Training Fellowships

-As part of the NF-POGO Capacity Building programme, the Nippon Foundation and POGO are offering fellowships to early-career scientists in developing countries to join research cruises and receive training in sample collection and analysis on-board as well as data analysis and interpretation during and after the cruise, and the logistical and scientific preparations prior to joining the cruise.
+As part of the NF-POGO Capacity Building programme, the Nippon Foundation and POGO are offering fellowships to early career scientists, technicians, postgraduate students (PhD or MSc) and Post-doctoral Fellows who are nationals of and involved in oceanographic work in developing countries to join research cruises and receive training in sample collection and analysis on-board as well as data analysis and interpretation during and after the cruise, and the logistical and scientific preparations prior to joining the cruise.

 This call offers the opportunity for Principal Investigators (PIs) leading or involved in research cruises where there is likely to be a spare berth(s), to receive funding to fill that berth(s), receive help with their sea-going work, pass on their knowledge to the next generation, and contribute to capacity building in developing countries.